henrik42/solo/README.md

 __Note:__

 * the _stand-alone_ deployment is for testing only.
-Since there is no host-application using log4j, there is no sense in setting any log-levels.
+Since there is no JEE host-application using log4j, there is no sense in setting any log-levels.

 * when you deploy the _production-WAR_ you must make sure that the